ucb-stat133/stat133-fall-2017/labs/lab08-simple-loops.md

 Dividing a number by 2 multiple times
 -------------------------------------

-The following exercises involve dividing a number by 2 until it becomes odd.
+The following examples involve dividing a number by 2 until it becomes odd.

 ### Using a `repeat` loop